 For example, under EU law, a citizen of another EU nation can decide to move to and live in the UK with no restrictions.
 This has led to a large increase in immigration into Britain and created difficulties fulfilling housing and service needs.
 Through a hard Brexit, the UK will exercise full control over its borders.

 By being a part of the EU, the United Kingdom benefits from trade deals between the EU and other world powers.
 As an entity, the EU exerts stronger bargaining power as it is the largest economy as a group.
 Therefore, by leaving, the UK would lose negotiating power and free trade with other European countries.
 As the UK tries to recreate trade deals with other countries, they may get less favorable results.

 The uncertainty of Brexit also causes volatility and affects businesses operating within the UK.
-In the case of a hard Brexit, good and services will be subject to tariffs, increasing the cost of raw material into Britain and finished products out.
+In the case of a hard Brexit, goods and services will be subject to tariffs, increasing the cost of raw material into Britain and finished products out.

 Brexit’s Impact on Britain

-Uncertainty in terms of tariffs also caused the UK car industry to slump 46% in 2017 and 80% over three years.
+Uncertainty in terms of tariffs caused the UK car industry to slump 46% in 2017 and 80% over three years.
 While Brexit was not the sole reason for the decrease, it played a major role.
 British car plants get components from Europe and export a majority of finished cars to Europe as well.
-If there are vehicle import tariffs, manufacturing plants in the UK will become unprofitable.
+If there are vehicle import tariffs, auto manufacturing plants in the UK may become unprofitable.

 Brexit may also impact the supply chain.
 With possible delays at the borders and additional requirements for importing components, companies will need to hold more inventory to avoid delays.
 Honda already closed its plant in Britain, while Nissan decided to make a new model of car in Japan instead of in Britain.
 However, both companies stated the decision was not made because of Brexit.